hmcts/rse-cft-lib/README.md

 ```

 Isolated classloaders allow different versions of the same class to coexist within the same JVM, thus allowing each service to have a different version of common dependencies such as spring boot.

+### Project structure

+#### lib/bootstrapper

+Handles the cftlib bootstrapping process; an application that creates each of the necessary classloaders to run each of our spring boot applications.

+This project is necessarily dependency free to avoid polluting the system classloader upon which it runs.

+#### lib/injected

+Added to the classpath of each spring boot application that the cftlib runs, enabling the injection of new & custom functionality.

+For example, to coordinate the boot process a Spring boot event listener detects when each spring boot application is ready and reports it to the bootstrapper control plane.

+#### lib/runtime

+A minimal spring boot application that provides the CftLibApi implementation and s2s simulator.

+#### lib/test-runner

+Provides integration testing support using a junit runner.

 ## Previous prototype ideas